Beaupré, Quebec

 Mont-Sainte-Anne, the highest skiing station in the eastern part of Canada, is located in Beaupré.
 It is also one of the town's major sport attractions.

 History

 The area has been inhabited since the beginning of the New France colony.
 In the 17th century, Breton sailors, when landing on the coastal plains, reputedly exclaimed: "Oh! le beau pré" ("Oh! the beautiful meadow").
 The fused form of Beaupré has been in use since at least 1636 when the Beaupré Company was established.
 Its parish formed out of two of the oldest parishes of Quebec, Sainte-Anne-de-Beaupré and Saint-Joachim.
 Its population in 1666 was 533 inhabitants, comparable to Quebec with 547 inhabitants.

-In 1928, the place was incorporated as the Parish Municipality of Notre-Dame-du-Rosaire but its name was changed to Beaupré that same year in order to avoid confusion with several other namesake parishes.
-In 1962, the parish municipality gained town status and became Ville de Beaupré.
+On April 28, 1928, the place was incorporated as the Parish Municipality of Notre-Dame-du-Rosaire, but its name and status was changed to Municipality of Beaupré in September of that same year in order to avoid confusion with several other namesake parishes.
+In 1962, the municipality gained town status and became Ville de Beaupré.

+In 1963 and 1964, Beaupre annexed portions of the Municipalities of Sainte-Anne-de-Beaupré and St-Féréol respectively.